 - Visualise a ‘central channel’ about a 1cm thick from your perineum to the crown of your head and two ‘side channels’ going in through the nostrils up to the third eye or eyebrow level and then going down either side of the central channel merging at just below the navel.
 All the ‘channels’ are hollow like plumbing pipes.
 Take a moment to establish this visualisation, it does get easier and even instantaneous with practice.
 See image.

 - Even if you cannot do the former visualisation this next step is the most important in generating the blissful energy: Imagine your breath energy going down the two side channels and merging into the central channel just below the navel (about a few cm in front of the spine).
 Imagine a very small and very hot ball of light in the central channel and your breath ignites this fiery ball and makes it extremely hot.
-Now hold the breath there in that ball of heat at the navel, for 5-15 seconds (experienced yogis can hold the breath here for several minutes) WARNING: stop immediately and breath normally if you get dizzy or lightheaded.
+Now hold the breath there in that ball of heat at the navel, for 5-15 seconds (experienced yogis can hold the breath here for several minutes) WARNING: stop immediately and breath normally if you get dizzy.

 - This next step is optional but helps to generate even more heat and focussed attention: As you are holding the breath inside the central channel at the small ball of heat just below the navel, draw energy up from below and down from above and lock and trap it in the ball of heat.
 Draw it up by activating the perineum muscle (like you are holding back from urinated), hold this muscle and lock it in.
 Simultaneously swallow some saliva down to get the feeling of pushing down on the ball of heat at the navel and lock it in.
 Experiment with this.
-You may wish to lock it in by drawing up from below first and then push down from above, or vice vera.
+You may wish to lock it in by drawing up from below first and then push down from above, or vice versa.
 Do what feels best for you to get the sense you are locking in a tremendous amount of energy in a tiny space at the navel.

 - Now release all the energy you have created – straight up through the central and bursting out the top of your head like a fountain.
 As the energy rushes up through the central channel it blows away any blockages in all the chakras from the solar plexus, the heart, the throat, the third eye and crown chakra. this energy cleanses and purifies your entire body mind system.
 You can also imagine releasing the energy into parts of your body you need to heal.